 Part 4 of this essay may be found here.

-When I sat down to write this multi-part essay – which has taken on an interrogating memory life of its own – I thought I did not SP at all between Sunday, June 10, 2001 and a weekend in mid-October, a weekend that went all kinds of wrong.
+When I sat down to write this multi-part essay – which has taken on an interrogating memory life of its own – I thought I did not see SP between Sunday, June 10, 2001 and a weekend in mid-October.
 The former day is when I drove back to my West Philadelphia studio apartment from Ann Arbor, MI, only to wake up the next morning for my first day as a Senior Research Associate at the Family Planning Council of Southeast Philadelphia (“FPC”).

 Meanwhile, according to ticket stubs in a folder marked “2001,” I had a busy July.
 The buddy who wanted his ex-wife back and I saw the Philadelphia Phillies lose to the New York Yankees 4-1 on July 17; Roxy Music at the Tweeter Center in Camden, NJ on July 19; and former Men At Work lead singer Colin Hay at The Point in Bryn Mawr, PA on July 21.
 I drove to New York City for a college friend’s wedding on July 28; the post-nuptial festivities were held in the Bronx Zoo.

 August and September passed.
 I had just arrived at the FPC on the morning of September 11 – 15 minutes early because I needed to finish a presentation – when I heard something about a plane crashing into a building in New York City.
 My first reaction was that it was a repeat of this freak accident from 1945.
-This same day project directors from the Centers For Disease Control and Prevention (“CDC”) visited FPC for an update on the federally-funded research project I was helping to conduct.
+This just happened to be the day project directors from the Centers For Disease Control and Prevention (“CDC”) visited FPC for an update on the federally-funded research project I was helping to conduct.
 Nonetheless, we closed at noon, concerned colonial Philadelphia landmarks might also be targets.
 Even then, however, as I lunched with the CDC brass outside on Spruce Street, we did not really comprehend the magnitude of what had happened.
-That did not sink in until I turned on the television that afternoon and watched the World Trade Center collapse – and started to cry.
+That did not sink in until I turned on the television that afternoon, watched the second building int the World Trade Center collapse, and started to cry.

 Besides my mother, a cousin who worked at the Pentagon, and my ex-girlfriend (AC), I called my current girlfriend, SP.
 Her reaction was a bit different: she genuinely wished she had been on one of the planes.
 We had often talked about suicide and suicidal ideation, but we had both resolved never to attempt it – for a third time, in my case.